Rhiz vs Claude Code

 QUESTIONS

-- Is Rhiz a coding tool like Claude Code?
+- Does Rhiz replace Claude Code?